 The day you wish to serve the fiambre, place a lettuce leaf on a plate, arrange a layer of the veggie mixture and then add a layer of the meats and cheeses.
 Repeat at least once and decorate with pimientos, sliced cheese, asparagus, baby corn, radishes, olives, and boiled eggs.
 Serve chilled.

-Make sure you use care in handling and storing all of these ingredients.
-I find it easier to cut everything up and store separately in ziplock bags.
-Washed and cut up vegetables can be refrigerated together, but meats and cheeses should be kept separate.
+Make sure you use care in handling and storing all these ingredients.
+I find it easier to cut everything up and store it separately in Ziplock bags.
+Refrigerate washed and cut-up vegetables together, but meats and cheeses should be kept separate.

 Serves: A small army